js-workshops/intro/slides.md

 ## Numbers

-In JavaScript, you declare numbers - integers and decimals.
+In JavaScript, you can also create the primitive data type of numbers - integers and decimals.

 <pre><code data-trim class="javascript">
 42